 Thank you for allowing me to share this endeavor… of just under 2 years in the making.

 Richard of Oklahoma”

-A huge thanks to Richard – what a layout and so well documented too.
+A huge thanks to Richard for sharing his HO layout build – what a layout and so well documented too.

 Hope you enjoyed it as much as I did.
 Please do leave a comment below if you’d like to.